U.S. Department of State Seal

 LGBTQI+ Travelers: In Hong Kong, there are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in Hong Kong.
 See Section 6 of our Human Rights Practices in the Human Rights Report for Hong Kong and read our LGBTQI+ Travel Information page.

-Political Activity: Participating in unauthorized political activities, including participating in unauthorized public protests, or writing social media posts or other online publications critical of the government, may result in detention, criminal charges, and/or PRC government-imposed restrictions on future travel to the PRC, including Hong Kong.
+Political Activity: Participating in unauthorized political activities, including participating in unauthorized public protests, or writing or reposting social media posts, even when posted outside of Hong Kong and PRC, or other online publications critical of the government, may result in detention, criminal charges, and/or PRC government-imposed restrictions on future travel to the PRC and/or Hong Kong.

-Social Media: Social media accounts are widely monitored in the PRC, including Hong Kong.
-Social media posts—even content posted outside of Hong Kong—that local authorities deem illegal, including under the National Security Law or other Hong Kong laws, may result in criminal charges against both the poster of the material and the administrator of the social media forum.
+Social Media: Social media accounts are widely monitored in the PRC and Hong Kong.
+Social media posts—even content posted outside of Hong Kong—that local authorities deem illegal may result in criminal charges against both the poster of the material and the administrator of the social media forum.

 Students: See our U.S. Students Abroad page and FBI travel tips.

-Surveillance and Monitoring: Security personnel carefully watch foreign visitors and may place you under surveillance.
-Hotel rooms (including meeting rooms), offices, cars, taxis, telephones, Internet usage, and fax machines may be monitored onsite or remotely, and personal possessions in hotel rooms, including computers, may be searched without your consent or knowledge.
+Surveillance and Monitoring: While less prevalent than in mainland China, security personnel carefully watch foreign visitors and may place them under surveillance.
+Hotel rooms (including meeting rooms), offices, cars, taxis, telephones, Internet usage, and fax machines may be monitored onsite or remotely, and personal possessions in hotel rooms, including computers, may be searched without the owner’s consent or knowledge.

-Transferring Money to/From Hong Kong: The U.S. Department of State may be able to help transfer funds to a destitute U.S citizen overseas through our office in Washington, D.C., to U.S. Consulate General Hong Kong & Macau.
-More information on this option is available on our Sending Money to Destitute U.S. Citizens Overseas page.
+Transferring Money to/From Hong Kong: The U.S. Department of State may be able to help transfer funds to a destitute U.S citizen overseas through our office in Washington, D.C.
+More information on this process is available on our Sending Money to Destitute U.S. Citizens Overseas page.

-Travelers with Disabilities: Sidewalks often do not have curb cuts and many streets can be crossed only via pedestrian bridges or underpasses accessible by staircase.
+Travelers with Disabilities: Sidewalks often do not have curb cuts, and many streets can be crossed only via pedestrian bridges or underpasses accessible by staircase.
 Assistive technologies for blind people and those with other vision disabilities are unreliable, and access to elevators in public buildings can be restricted.
-In major cities, public restrooms in places visited by tourists usually have a least one accessible toilet.
+Public restrooms in places visited by tourists usually have a least one accessible toilet.

-Hong Kong law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, access to health care, or the provision of other state services, and the government generally enforces these provisions.
-The law mandates access to buildings, information, and communications for persons with disabilities.
+Hong Kong law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities.
+This applies in employment, education, access to health care, or the provision of other state services.
+The government generally enforces these protections.
+The law requires access to buildings, information, and communications for persons with disabilities.
 The Hong Kong Social Welfare Department is primarily responsible for coordinating and funding public assistance programs to persons with disabilities.
 The Hong Kong Tourism Board publishes “Accessible Hong Kong,” a guide for visitors with disabilities and the Hong Kong Transport Department publishes A Guide to Public Transport for People with Disabilities.
 In addition, the Hong Kong government created Cyberable to provide one-stop information for persons with various disabilities.

-Weather: The southeast coast of the PRC is subject to strong typhoons and tropical storms, usually from July through September.
-The Hong Kong Observatory has an excellent notification and monitoring system and issues typhoon warnings an average of six times a year and heavy rainstorm and hot weather alerts more frequently.
-Please be advised that if Hong Kong announces a Typhoon Signal 8 or above or Black Rainstorm Warning, U.S. Consulate General Hong Kong & Macau will be closed for services.
-You may find additional information on Check here for information about preparing for a crisis or disaster overseas on the Bureau of Consular Affairs website.
+Weather: Hong Kong is subject to strong typhoons and tropical storms, usually from July through September.
+The Hong Kong Observatory has an excellent notification and monitoring system and issues typhoon warnings when warranted and heavy rainstorm and hot weather alerts frequently.
+If Hong Kong announces a Typhoon Signal 8 or above, or a Black Rainstorm Warning, the U.S. Consulate General Hong Kong & Macau will be closed for services.
+You may find additional information on typhoon and storm preparedness on the Hurricane Preparedness and Natural Disasters pages of the Bureau of Consular Affairs website.

 For current information, please consult the Joint Typhoon Warning Center and the National Weather Service's Central Pacific Hurricane Center.